tiiuae/ghaf/docs/src/ref_impl/ghaf-based-project.md

             };
           }
 ```
 After the change, rebuild the system and switch it into use in your target device and it will run with the GUI and apps removed.
-After testing, you can commit the changes and share them for your colleagues to be able to build the exactly same system - even system image - as needed in your project.
+After testing, you can commit the changes and share them with your colleagues to build the same system (even a system image) as needed in your project.